izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Config/Schema/Globals.md

 `showLandingPage` | `boolean` | Navigate to the landing page by default `showCI` | `boolean` | Enable CI functionality `showAgents` | `boolean` | Whether to show functionality related to agents, pools, and utilization on the dashboard.
+`showAgentRegistration` | `boolean` | Whether to show the agent registration page.
+When using registration tokens from elsewhere this is not needed.
 `showPerforceServers` | `boolean` | Show the Perforce server option on the server menu `showDeviceManager` | `boolean` | Show the device manager on the server menu `showTests` | `boolean` | Show automated tests on the server menu